-*The Assessor Manual is CONFIDENTIAL as it contains important administrative and procedural information which all assessors need to be familiar with.
+*The Assessor Manual is a CONFIDENTIAL document containing important administrative and procedural information with which all appointed assessors need to be familiar.

-**The marking guide is CONFIDENTIAL as it provides detailed and clear instruction on how each question in an examination should be interpreted and marked.
+**The assessment guide is CONFIDENTIAL document providing detailed and clear instruction on how each question in an examination should be interpreted and marked.
 It is made available to appointed assessors at the Assessor Training Meeting.

 A training meeting is held for assessors before any marking commences.

-Attendance at the training meeting is compulsory - an appointed assessor who does not attend the meeting will not be permitted to assesss.
+Attendance at the training meeting is compulsory - an appointed assessor who does not attend the meeting will not be permitted to assess.

 The main purpose of the Assessor Training Meeting is to ensure consistent and independent application of the Assessment Guide.
 A broad range of student responses are explored to establish clear and consistent benchmarks for all assessors.

-Information will also be provided regarding the VCAA's requirement for confidentiality and security of student response and practice marking.
-The meeting will also include the procedures, timelines and expectations associated with the marking process.
+Information will also be provided regarding the VCAA's requirement for confidentiality and security of student response materials, practice marking and the procedures, timelines and expectations associated with the marking process.

 Scheduling of training meetings